oscbyspro/DiffableTextViews/Documentation/NumericTextStyles.md

 # NumericTextStyles

-A style that formats and converts text to and from number types.
+Styles that process text bound to number types.

 ## Locales

+Supports every locale available in the Foundation framework.

+- It accepts localized inputs, as well as system inputs.
-This framework supports every locale available in Foundation as it retrieves and caches each localized character at runtime.
+- It fetches and caches each characer it uses at runtime.

-TODO - Bilingual

 ## Formats